How To Name Anything

 These are the people who have a problem you’re solving.

-The more you get to know them, the easier it is to connect, relate, and help them.
+The more you get to know them, the better you can speak to them.

 Understand basic things about who they are, their circumstances and situations.